-She has a MFA in Documentary Film from the School of Music Arts and Performing Arts (Porto, Portugal).
-She's an Assistant Professor both at the School of Media Arts and Design (IPPorto, Portugal), teaching Documentary Film, and at ISMAI (Maia, Portugal), teaching courses as Directing, Editing and Semiotics.
+She has a MFA in Documentary Film from the School of Music Arts and Performing Arts (Porto, Portugal) and is an Assistant Professor both at the School of Media Arts and Design (IPPorto, Portugal), teaching Documentary Film and supervising graduate students, and at ISMAI (Maia, Portugal), teaching courses as Directing, Editing and Semiotics.

 Patrícia is currently a doctoral candidate in Digital Media, under the UT Austin-Portugal International Program, and a fellow researcher from the Portuguese Foundation for Science and Technology, researching audience in interactive documentary along with the National Film Board of Canada.
 Her research interests are focused on Feminist Film Studies, Issues of Representation, Spectatorship and Digital Environments, and she's also a Deputy-Chair of the research work group Cinema and Contemporary Visual Arts, under NECS - The European Network for Cinema and Media Studies.

 Persevering curiosity is part of her personality.
 She traveled around the world and lived in Paris, Lisbon, Austin (Tx, USA) and Vancouver.
 Regardless the wonderful experiences of living abroad, it is in Porto, the city where she born, that she feels at home.